tallman5/diy-utility-drawers/README.md

 ## Construction Details
 1. **Materials Needed:** Plywood, wood glue, screws, and finishing materials such as paint or varnish.
 A full bill of materials can be found [here](4-cabinet-counter-bom.md).
 1. **Tools Required:** Circular or table saw, drill, and sanding tools.
 1. **Assembly Instructions:** (Coming soon!)
 Step-by-step instructions will guide you through the process of measuring, cutting, and assembling the drawers and cabinet frame.
 Diagrams will provide visual aid to ensure clarity and accuracy.
+The current version of the assembly instructions can be found [here](assembly-instructions.md).